-Being a nurse is a demanding job.
-And, while it is one of the most in-demand careers in the country, the shortage of nurses can lead to nurse burnout.
+Being a nurse is a demanding job, especially right now, and can sometimes lead to nurse burnout.
 Burnout is categorized as physical, mental and emotional exhaustion.
 It can lead to detachment and depression.
-Recently, we asked our nursing community, “How do you combat nursing burnout?”
+We asked our nursing community, “How do you combat nursing burnout?”
 Here’s what your fellow nurses had to say.

 How do you combat nurse burnout?